Who's Who in Pentecost > Hite, Benjamin Harrison (UPCI)

 1888 ~ 1948

 Reverend B.H.
-Hite was born September 2, 1888 in Franklin, Kentucky.One of seven children born to John and Emily Hite, he was destined to have a great part in the work of God.
+Hite was born September 2, 1888 in Franklin, Kentucky.
+One of seven children born to John and Emily Hite, he was destined to have a great part in the work of God.
 His mother was laid to rest when he was only ten years of age.
 At her passing she made a profound impression upon her young son by saying that she would not mind dying if she knew that he and his younger sister would grow up to serve the Lord.

 B.H.
 Hite was united in marriage to Mary Vanover on December 26, 1911 at Nashville, Tennessee.
 To this union were born ten children.
-In 1912, when he was still a young man, God began to deal with B.H.
+In 1912, when he was still a young man, God began to deal with Bro.
 Hite.
 He was converted in a cottage prayer meeting.
 At this time he wholly accepted God as his leader, and threw away all his medicine.

 Brother Hite's first ministerial affiliation was with the Assemblies of God.
-Then, in 1916, he received the light on baptism in Jesus' name, and affiliated with the Pentecostal Assemblies of the World.
+Then, in 1916, he received light on baptism in Jesus' name, and affiliated with the Pentecostal Assemblies of the World.
 Later he became a member of the Pentecostal Church, Incorporated.
 From the time of the merger in 1945, until his death, he was a faithful member of the United Pentecostal Church.
 He served also in various official positions.
-He was the first General Chairman of the Pentecostal Church, Incorporated, being elected in 1934 and serving until 1939.
+He was the first General Chairman of the (PCI) Pentecostal Church Incorporated, being elected in 1934 and serving until 1939.
 In this same organization he later held the position of District Superintendent of the Central District, made up at that time of Illinois, Missouri and Kentucky.
-When Missouri seperated from the Central District to form a district of its own, he became the District Superintendent.
+When Missouri separated from the Central District to form a district of its own, he became the District Superintendent.
 He continued to hold this position in the United Pentecostal Church until the time of his death.

-Brother Hite played a prominent part in helping to bring about the merger, in 1945, of the Pentecostal Church, Incorporated and the Pentecostal Assemblies of Jesus Christ.
+Brother Hite played a prominent part in helping to bring about the merger, in 1945, of the Pentecostal Church Incorporated and the Pentecostal Assemblies of Jesus Christ.
 In 1921 he came to St. Louis, Missouri to start a church.
 At the time he had two children.
 He came into the city with only three dollars.
 And on that same day he gave half of this to a needy fellow-minister.
 In St. Louis he established the First Pentecostal Church, and pastored it until his death, twenty-seven years later.
-God mightliy blessed his labors, and gave him many souls.
-From his church approximately forty ministers went out into the work of God.
+God mightly blessed his labors, and gave him many souls.
+From his church, approximately forty ministers went out into the work of God.
 B.H.
 Hite was called home on May 23, 1948.
 He is gone, but the work he did lives on.

 Who's Who